5

 After meeting and battling the legendary Namor the Sub-Mariner and a dangerous reunion with his college rival-turned-despot Doctor Doom, Richards married Sue Storm in a splashy ceremony that attracted not only heroic attendants, but also various villains.
 Following the arrival and subsequent banning of the world-devouring Galactus from Earth, the Richards welcomed their first child, Franklin, into the world.

-Alas, the enmity between Reed Richards and Doom continued when the Latverian monarch horribly disfigured his foe’s face, leading Richards into a strange situation of attempting to lead Latveria himself but becoming yet another tyrant there.
-Ben Grimm appeared to die following that, and Richards was forced to give up his patents to the government and disband the Fantastic Four, horrible events only rectified when the team visited a place they came to believe as “Heaven.”
+Alas, the enmity between Richards and Doom continued when the Latverian monarch horribly disfigured his foe’s face, leading Richards into a strange situation of attempting to lead Latveria himself but becoming yet another tyrant there.
+The Thing appeared to die following that, and Richards was forced to give up his patents to the government and disband the Fantastic Four, horrible events only rectified when the team visited a place they came to believe as “Heaven.”
 There, the Thing was returned to them alive and Richards’ face was healed.

 Valeria Richards’ intellect began to rival and even surpass her father’s while Mr. Fantastic and the Illuminati sent the Hulk into exile in space and later paid the price for it when the green behemoth came back to Earth for revenge.
-Following the alien Skrull’s secret invasion of the planet and former Green Goblin Norman Osborn’s turn as America’s “top cop,” the Illuminati were exposed to the heroic community during a clash with the villainous Hood over the Infinity Stones.
+Following the alien Skrull’s secret invasion of the planet and former Green Goblin Norman Osborn’s turn as America’s “top cop,” the Illuminati were exposed to the heroic community during a clash with the villainous Parker Robbins, AKA Hood, over the Infinity Stones.
 The Fantastic Four lost Johnny Storm in a battle in the Negative Zone and Richards became disillusioned over the team’s worth and mission until he formed the Future Foundation in an attempt to get back to what he believed really mattered, the betterment of all mankind.

 A collection of alternate reality Mr. Fantastics known as the Council of Reeds made itself known to Richards and he worked with them for a short time before the Human Torch’s triumphant return and the latest restructuring and revival of the Fantastic Four.
 Richards soon after encountered a strange new foe called the Quiet Man, who he finally stopped with the help of his own old enemy the Psycho-Man.